arcbtc/bowser-bitcoin-hardware-wallet/README.md

 ## Libraries Used
 - <a href="https://github.com/micro-bitcoin/uBitcoin">uBitcoin</a> (Download library from github and "Add Zip Library" in Arduino Library Manager)
 - <a href="https://github.com/m5stack/M5Stack">M5Stack</a> (Install from "Library Manager" in Arduino)
+- [lvgl](https://lvgl.io/) (Install from "Library Manager" in Arduino, search as "lvgl", appears in the list as "lv_arduino")
 ## Materials
 - M5Stack (grey one is better)
 - SD card (not sure if size is an issue for larger SD, 16GB works fine)